 No, but the appointment type and term must meet the eligibility requirements.

 - A decision is made to give an employee a notice of non-renewal, however, the individual is on an approved unpaid leave of absence.
 Can the employee be given a notice of non-renewal during this time and if so, is there a need to allow for the notice period to occur during actual paid time?

 Yes, an employee can be given a written notice of non-renewal during the time of an approved unpaid leave of absence.
 The notice period can occur during all or some of the time the employee is out on unpaid leave with no salary being paid during the unpaid leave time.
 If the employee returns to work during the notice period, salary and appropriate benefits would be paid or be in effect at the time of return through the completion of the notice period.
 If the notice period is completed during the employee's unpaid leave, including but not limited to FMLA le ave, the employment formally ends at that time.

 Note: An employee can be given notice of non-renewal while on FMLA leave.
 An employee has no greater right to continued employment or to other benefits than if the employee had been continuously employed during the FMLA leave.

-- In calculating years of service to determine the length of non-renewal notice period, should you count time in a temporary or casual appointment?
+- In calculating years of service to determine the length of non-renewal notice period, shouldtime in a temporary or casual appointment be counted?

-No, time in the temporary or casual appointment (refer to the Administrative Policy: Temporary and Casual Appointments) should not be counted.
+No, time in the temporary or casual appointment should not be counted.